2011 Leicester South by-election

-The Leicester South by-election was held to elect a Member of Parliament (MP) of the United Kingdom for the Leicester South constituency on 5 May 2011.
+On 5 May 2011, a by-election was held for the British House of Commons constituency of Leicester South.
 It was prompted by the resignation of Sir Peter Soulsby of the Labour Party, who stood down from Parliament to contest the election for Mayor of Leicester.
 Soulsby was appointed Crown Steward and Bailiff of the Manor of Northstead on 1 April 2011, and the writ for a new election was issued on 5 April.
-The election was won by Labour Party candidate Jon Ashworth.
+The election was won by Labour Party candidate Jonathan Ashworth.

 All registered Parliamentary electors (i.e. British, Irish and Commonwealth citizens living in the UK and British citizens living overseas) who were aged 18 or over on 5 May 2011 were entitled to vote in the by-election.
 The deadline for voters to register to vote in the by-election was midnight on Thursday 14 April 2011.
 However, those who qualified as an anonymous elector had until midnight on Tuesday 26 April 2011 to register to vote.

 Background

 Leicester South was very narrowly won by the Conservatives in 1983, and regained by Labour in the 1987 general election.
-After the death of Labour MP Jim Marshall, a by-election was held in July 2004 at which the Liberal Democrats gained the seat.
+Following the death of Labour MP Jim Marshall, a by-election was held in July 2004 at which the Liberal Democrats gained the seat.
 Peter Soulsby regained the seat for Labour at the general election in May 2005; he increased his majority at the 2010 general election.

 As a former Leader of Leicester City Council, Soulsby put his name forward for selection as the Labour Party candidate for the directly elected Mayoralty of Leicester after the city council voted to adopt a new leadership structure.
 In standing for selection he indicated that he would vacate his Parliamentary seat if selected.
 When Soulsby won the selection he immediately announced that he would indeed resign his seat.
 On 1 April 2011 the Chancellor of the Exchequer appointed Soulsby as Crown Steward and Bailiff of the Manor of Northstead, formally vacating the seat.
 Labour chief whip Rosie Winterton moved the motion on 5 April to issue a writ for a new election.